James H. Clark: Flying

-Clark is a passionate pilot who enjoys flying helicopters, gliders (built in Germany) and acrobatic aircraft (extra 300).
-His approach to learning to fly a helicopter was very much like trial and error as he explored how this aircraft works.
+Clark is a pilot who enjoys flying helicopters, gliders (built in Germany) and acrobatic aircraft (such as the Extra EA-300).

 Philanthropy

 Clark has contributed to Stanford University, where he was an associate electrical engineering professor.
 In 1999, he pledged $150 million toward construction of the James H. Clark Center for Biomedical Engineering and related programs for interdisciplinary biomedical research.
 At the time, it was the largest-ever contribution to Stanford, other than the university's founding grant.
 Construction started in 2001 and was completed in the summer of 2003, as part of Stanford's Bio-X program.
 In September 2001, Clark rescinded $60 million of his initial pledge, citing anger over President Bush's restrictions on stem cell research.
 In a New York Times opinion piece, Clark said federal funding is essential for research in the United States, and he was not interested in funding research that could be suppressed for political reasons.
 President Barack Obama lifted the restrictions in question in 2009.
 In 2013, Clark pledged an additional $60 million to Stanford for interdisciplinary research in the life sciences, technology, and engineering.
 His commitment was finally completely fulfilled in 2020.
 Clark has donated an additional $10 million to fund fellowships at the Stanford Institute for Theoretical Physics.

 In 2004, Clark and David Filo of Yahoo! each donated $30 million to Tulane University's School of Engineering for merit-based scholarships to provide education to deserving students regardless of financial situation in the discipline of engineering.

 Clark is a board member for the national council of the World Wide Fund for Nature (WWF) and contributes towards the organization.
 The Perlman Music Program has recognized Clark for his continued philanthropic efforts towards their organization and their endowment fund.